cpausmit/BulkEm/README.md

 Editing the distributor list
 ----------------------------

 The distributor list is the heart of the bulk email submission.
-We choose this to be a ascii file for the easy of editing.
+We choose this to be an ascii file for the ease of editing.
 It can be edited in excel or libreoffice as a spreadsheet but it is important to make sure the 'separator' if consistent with the definition of the separators used in BulkEm.
 The default field separator is a ":" but it can be adjusted using the environment variable defined in the install script: install.sh

+A word of warning about the separator: if you use the separator in the distributor table it will likely mess up the message.
+So make sure to choose a seperator character that you do not want to use in your tags.

 The first row of that file defines the _tags_.
 A tag is a case sensitive sequence of characters, like: FIRST_NAME or last_name.
 You can define as many tags as you like.
-The program will for each person on the distribution list read all tag values and replace any of those occurrences in the template to generate the personal email text.
+The program will for each person on the distribution list read all tag values and replace any of those occurrences in the template to generate the personalized email text.
 In the template the tags are specially protected by framing them: XX-_tag_-XX.

+You should always have a EMAIL tag because you will want to sedn the email to a specific person.
+It is likely that you also want some version of a name.
+Please, make sure to keep the series of tags on top of the email without empty lines inbetween.
+It is very useful before sending the email to check by using the '-debug' flag instead of the '--exe' flag.
+This will do a dry run and you can see what will be done.

 Here is an example email template: